curityio/istio-demo-installation/PROBLEMS.md

 - [Identity Server Virtual Services](./idsvr/virtualservices.yaml)
 - [Identity Server Destination Rules](./idsvr/destinationrules.yaml)

-## Issue 2: Slow POD Startup even without Sidecar Proxies
+## Issue 2: Slow POD Startup in an Istio Cluster

 Curity PODS take around 10 minutes to reach a ready state, whether or not sidecar proxies are used.\
 This needs to be better understood in terms of troubleshooting: